xsampedro/quantum3_docs/README.md

 A simple Go application that scrapes API documentation from a vendor's website and saves it locally.

+## Purpose

+This repository was created to facilitate uploading API documentation to [Context7](https://context7.com/add-library), which requires documentation to be in markdown format and hosted in a GitHub repository.

 ## Prerequisites

 - Go 1.21 or later